 class datetime.time(hour=0, minute=0, second=0, microsecond=0, tzinfo=None, *, fold=0)

-• fold In [0, 1].
-Used to disambiguate wall times during a repeated interval.
-(A repeated interval occurs when clocks are rolled back at the end of daylight saving time or when the UTC offset for the current zone is decreased for political reasons.)
+• fold is a value of either 0 or 1 used to disambiguate wall times during a repeated interval.
+A repeated interval occurs when clocks are rolled back at the end of daylight saving time, or when the UTC offset for the current zone is decreased for political reasons.
 The values 0 and 1 represent, respectively, the earlier and later of the two moments with the same wall time representation.

 classmethod fromisoformat(time_string)

-Construct a time object from an ISO 8601 string:
+Construct a time object from a string in ISO 8601 format:

 from datetime import time